-Let’s look at the Hyundai over a 10 year period.
+Let’s look at the Hyundai in detail over a 10 year period.

-We see that the hybrid Sonata initially costs more even when we take into account any cash back bonuses from the manufacturer.
+We know that the Sonata hybrid initially costs more and there are no current incentives from the manufacturer.

 There are no extra savings in the form of government hybrid car tax credits either.

-We have to drive the car for just over 8 years to have the gas savings get us back to net zero!
+When we take into account the higher purchase price, we find that we have to drive the car over 10 years to have the gas savings get us back to net zero!